grodansparadis/vscp-doc-spec/class2.protocol.md

 Be aware that a node may send several read/write response events to fullfil a read request.

+VSCP2_TYPE_PROTOCOL_READ_REGISTER_DIRECT is a variant of this event where the GUID is not needed

  | Byte       | Description                                      |
  | ----       | -----------                                      |
  | Byte 0-15  | Contains the GUID of the target node (MSB->LSB). |